 Sanctions, if necessary, are seen as regrettable and are intended to be proportionate and appropriate, fair and consistent.
 None of the School’s punishments will be degrading or humiliating.

-We expect good manners, consideration and honesty throughout the School between peers, younger and older girls and pupils and staff.
+We expect good manners, consideration and honesty throughout the School between peers, younger and older pupils, and pupils and staff.

 Any form of bullying behaviour, such a physical or verbal aggression, or exclusion, is unacceptable here.
 We are fortunate that it is rare in our community but we realise that however strong our support of the School’s ethos and organisation there will, from time to time, be incidents that require our action.
 Pupils are told that they should report such behaviour, which we wish to stop quickly.
 This is a topic regularly visited in PSHEE lessons, and Circle Time is frequently used to allow pupils to air their feelings and opinions.

-It is unusual in our setting for girls not to respond to teachers’ advice, however, we would make written observations or behaviour and inform parents of repeated unacceptable behaviour.
+It is unusual in our setting for pupils not to respond to teachers’ advice, however, we would make written observations or behaviour and inform parents of repeated unacceptable behaviour.

 The PSHEE Programme